nextcloud/documentation/developer_manual/app/appframework/unittesting.rst

 Classloader
 ~~~~~~~~~~~
-The Advanced Apptemplate provides an extra classloader :file:`tests/classloader.php` that loads the the classes.
+The generated app has an extra classloader :file:`tests/classloader.php` that loads the the classes.
 Require this file at the top of your tests.

 .. note:: The classloader in the **tests/** directory assumes that the **appframework/** folder is in the same directory as the your app.
 If you run your app in a different apps folder, you will need to link the App Framework into the same folder where your app folder resides.